tiurin/surgery-conf-en/src/pages/program/index.md

   conference program (follow the updates)
 main:
   description: >-
-    Nowadays we can't eve imagine how to hold a conference without telecommunication technologies.
+    Nowadays we can't even imagine how to hold a conference without telecommunication technologies.
 Yet again operating rooms of Oberig clinic will be opened for all participants thanks to KARL STORZ Ukraine.
 Prominent surgeons from among our speakers are going to perform a number of surgical procedures under the sights of the cameras: all mentioned supported by online broadcasting.
-Real-time video-conference will provide communication between participants and surgical teams with a possibility to ask any question and get an immediate comment.
+Real-time video-conference will provide communication between participants in the meeting room and surgical teams with a possibility to ask any question and to receive an immediate comment.
   heading: Live surgery
   image1:
     alt: '?'